znes/angus-scenarios/documentation/scenario-description.md

 (see ANGUS Case Studies).
 Hence, high priority is given to sensitivities that have a major effect on the storage dispatch and requirements of the future German energy system.
-The German energy system is modelled with greater detail as the neigbouring countries due to the regional focus of this study.
+The German energy system is modelled with greater detail as the neighbouring countries due to the regional focus of this study.

 ## Existing Scenarios
 The *Netzentwicklungsplan (NEP)* is developed by the German transmission system